How do residential care home fees work?

-It can be overwhelming and confusing to know how much it will cost to move into residential aged care.
+It can be overwhelming and confusing to know how much residential care costs will apply when moving into residential aged care.
 Everyone can afford residential care.
 Depending on income and assets, the Australian Government may pay some fees.
-We have tried to simplify the costs as much as possible below.
+We have tried to simplify the residential care costs as much as possible below.
 For more information, contact our friendly and knowledgeable Admissions Team on 1300 653 600 who are experts in all things aged care.

 The aged care system in Australia involves a few different fees.
 Not all fees are relevant to everyone, this depends on each person’s income and assets.
 Centrelink will work out which fees apply.